Signature Trail Kungsleden Hemavan is one of STF’s 12 signature trails.

 The stage starts flat and then continues downhill through a mountain birch forest.
 Four kilometres from the start, you reach the unique archipelago in the lake Tärnasjön.
 The lake and the hundreds of islets in it, which were formed by a Rogen moraine, are crossed via seven bridges.
 The stage is ends in a mountain birch forest by the eastern shore of Tärnasjön.
 The entire stage is easy hiking.

 Water can be taken from streams along the trail.
-The cabin has a mountain shop with the Large selection.
+The cabin has a mountain shop.

 Day 4: Tärnasjö-Serve, 14 kilometres, 4–5 hours of hiking.